All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the research on Ozempic (semaglutide) for binge eating disorder.
 Learn about the connection between GLP-1 receptor agonists, appetite control, and compulsive eating behaviors.

-Ozempic (semaglutide), a GLP-1 receptor agonist approved for type 2 diabetes, has drawn attention for its potential effects on binge eating disorder due to its ability to reduce food cravings, suppress appetite centrally, and lower the brain's reward response to food, though it is not approved for BED treatment.
+Ozempic (semaglutide), a GLP-1 receptor agonist approved for type 2 diabetes, has drawn attention for its potential effects on binge eating disorder due to its ability to reduce food cravings, suppress appetite centrally, and lower the brain's reward response to food, though it isn't approved for BED treatment.

 Binge eating disorder (BED) affects an estimated 2.8 million adults in the United States.
-It is characterized by episodes of eating large quantities of food accompanied by a sense of lost control, occurring at least weekly for three months or more.
+It's characterized by episodes of eating large quantities of food accompanied by a sense of lost control, occurring at least weekly for three months or more.

 What distinguishes BED from occasional overeating is the recurrent pattern, the marked distress it causes, and the absence of regular compensatory behaviors like purging.
 BED frequently co-occurs with obesity, type 2 diabetes, depression, and anxiety. binge eating disorder